-- 3. Add bleach to wash cycle so it can be removed in the rinse cycle.
-Pour bleach around agitator, not directly on load. - Follow directions on care labels.
-Do not use chlorine bleach on wool, silk, spandex, acetates or some flame-retardant fabrics. - When soaking with chlorine bleach, add detergent to soak water.
+- Use your bleach dispenser.
+(See page 11.) - Follow directions on care labels.
+Do not use chlorine bleach on wool, silk, spandex, acetates, or some flame-retardant fabrics. - When soaking with chlorine bleach, add detergent to soak water.

 NOTE: Undiluted bleach will damage any fabric it touches.
-The damage appears as rips, holes, tears or color loss and may not show up until several washings later.
+The damage appears as rips, holes, tears, or color loss, and may not show up until several washings later.